Dave Cottenie

 Access 3

 The response to the parking situation is a significant public transit effort.
-There are a number of buses that travel King, Barton and Cannon Streets.
+Several buses travel to King, Barton, and Cannon Streets.
 There are some Park and Ride lots throughout the city also.
 Public Transit is free on game days with a valid ticket.
 More information can be found at the HSR website.

 Return on Investment 4